 - Do you have sharing capability for your content?

-- Have you created and validate profiles for your site in both Google Webmaster Tools and Bing Webmaster Tools?
+- Have you created and validated profiles for your site in both Google Webmaster Tools and Bing Webmaster Tools?

 - Have you claimed your local listing in Google My Business?

-- Do you frequently add fresh content to your blog or add fresh content on your pages?
+- Do you frequently add fresh content to your blog or add fresh content to your pages?

 This is just a beginner’s guide to SEO and there is so much to learn when it comes to getting your posts ranked and read.
 Let’s talk if you’re interested in more!